Naturally coloured purple with Alkanet Root

 Next is the hard part — waiting for your soap to ‘Cure’.
 Olive oil soap takes longer than other soaps so you’ll need to keep your bars on that grease-proof paper for another six weeks.
 Place them on a book-shelf or another place that’s airy and out of direct sunlight.
 The purple colour will continue to change over that time and the insides of your bars will eventually match the colour of the outsides.

 Your soap needs all of those weeks to harden and finish turning into soap.
 It also needs time to allow the water to evaporate out.
 After your six weeks is up, your soap is ready to use.
+For full instructions on how to cure handmade soap head over here

 * For those of you who have made soap before you might be confused as to how this recipe is ‘Superfatted’.
 Usually you do this by adding melted oils at ‘Trace’.
 The way we do it here is allow all of the oils to be superfatting oils by introducing them all to the lye-solution.
 That way a bit of each helps to superfat rather than just one added at the end.